bdeewang/bdeewang.github.io/_pages/travel.md

 ---
-title: Teaching
+title: Travel
-description: "Teaching experience"
+description: "Travel for talks and events"
 nav: custom
 custom-nav:
     <a href="/research" title="Research">Research</a>&nbsp;|